Provably Reliable Classifier Guidance via Cross-Entropy Control: Main results

-The bound in Theorem~\ref{theorem: good-classifier-preserve-guidance} shows that as the expected cross-entropy loss $\varepsilon^2$ vanishes, the mean squared guidance error decays at order $\widetilde{\mathcal{O}}(\varepsilon)$ (ignoring dependence on other problem parameters).
+The bound in Theorem~\ref{theorem: good-classifier-preserve-guidance} shows that as the conditional KL divergence vanishes at rate $O(\varepsilon^2)$, the guidance term MSE decays at order $O(\varepsilon)$ (ignoring dependence on other problem parameters).
 A natural question is whether this rate can be improved.

-Our next result shows that such an improvement is in general impossible.
-Specifically, for any sufficiently small $\varepsilon$, we construct a family of data distributions and classifiers that satisfy Assumptions~(1)~-~(5) of Theorem~\ref{theorem: good-classifier-preserve-guidance}, such that the expected conditional KL divergence scales as $\mathcal{O}(\varepsilon^2)$, while the $L^2$ guidance error is $\Omega(\varepsilon)$.
-Our construction demonstrates that the $\varepsilon$-dependence in Theorem \ref{theorem: good-classifier-preserve-guidance} is optimal.
-The proof and the explicit construction is deferred to Appendix \ref{app:E}.
+Our next result shows that such an improvement is impossible.
+Specifically, we construct a data distribution and a family of classifiers that satisfy Assumptions~(1)–(5) of Theorem~\ref{theorem: good-classifier-preserve-guidance}, such that the conditional KL divergence scales as $O(\varepsilon^2)$, while the guidance MSE is $\Omega(\varepsilon)$.
+Our construction demonstrates that the $\varepsilon$-dependence in Theorem \ref{theorem: good-classifier-preserve-guidance} is tight.